satyapramodh/trivia/README.md

 8. API integration with frontend.

 # Backlog
-1. Many Frontend React components and UI.
+1. Frontend React components for Question create form and scoreboard,
+2. Updated ui for questions to show one question at a time with next and previous buttons instead of current boilerplate design.
-2. Redux, Redux saga setup for  Answer, Rounds and Scoreboard.
+3. Redux, Redux saga setup for  Answer, Rounds and Scoreboard.

 # Future
 1. Timed (10sec) question/answering.